Hap Ki Do

 Grandmaster Kim was greatly honored to have had the chance to learn Hap Ki Do from the father of Hap Ki Do, Great Grandmaster Dojunim Han Jae Ji.
 Grandmaster Ji had great influence on Martial Arts legend Bruce Lee in late 1960’s and early 1970’s.
 Bruce Lee personally trained in Hap Ki Do with Great Grandmaster Ji at Andrews Airforce-base,they had built a relationship by Grandmaster Joon Rhee’s introduction. and Lee showed his appreciation by inviting him to Hong Kong and cast him in his last movie “The Game of Death”.

 Grandmaster Kim teaches Hap Ki Do based on what he learned, especially the philosophy and attitude.
 Belt advancement is achieved when students demonstrate substantial efforts in every category of training.
-There are no formal tests for students until the Black Belt test.

 If anyone is interested in learning Hap Ki Do, make sure to inquire about a trial lesson.
 If you find that after you take the trial lesson it is something you will benefit from, then you may have a chance to join.
 In order to be welcomed in the Hap Ki Do brotherhood, an individual’s attitude must be exceptional.
 As an ancient Chinese scholar said “a thousand mile journey starts with one small step.”
 Through patience and dedication you will receive great benefits from Hap Ki Do.